-Overview of the UNSC Resolutions, latest EU documents, publications of the Consortium and publications from the network regarding the DPRK nuclear and ballistic crises
+Overview of the latest EU documents and publications of the Consortium regarding the EU support to the Biological and Toxin Weapons Convention (BTWC)

 This course, designed, developed and launched by the EU Non-Proliferation Consortium and funded through the EU Council Decision CD 2014/129/CFSP of 10 March 2014, covers all relevant aspects of the EU non-proliferation and disarmament agenda and aims to provide a comprehensive knowledge resource for practitioners and scholars interested in arms control, non-proliferation and disarmament of both conventional and unconventional weapons.